Creator in Buddhism: Mahayana and theism

-Mahayana buddhology and theistic ideas
+Mahayana buddhology and theism

 Mahayana Buddhist interpretations of the Buddha as a supreme being, which is eternal, all-compassionate, and existing on a cosmic scale, have been compared to theism by various scholars.
-Guang Xing describes the Buddha in Mahayana Buddhism as an omnipotent and almighty divinity "endowed with numerous supernatural attributes and qualities".
+For example, Guang Xing describes the Mahayana Buddha as an omnipotent and almighty divinity "endowed with numerous supernatural attributes and qualities".
 In Mahayana, a fully awakened Buddha (such as Amitābha) is held to be omniscient as well as having other qualities, such as infinite wisdom, an immeasurable life, and boundless compassion.
 In East Asian Buddhism, Buddhas are often seen as also having eternal life.
 According to Paul Williams, in Mahayana, a Buddha is often seen as "a spiritual king, relating to and caring for the world".

-Various authors, such as F. Sueki, Douglas Duckworth, and Fabio Rambelli have described Mahayana Buddhist views using the term "pantheism".
-Similarly, Geoffrey Samuel has compared Tibetan Buddhist Buddhology with panentheism.
-Douglas Duckworth draws on positive Indian Mahayana conceptions of Buddha-nature (such as those found in the Ratnagotravibhāga), which he explains as a "positive foundation" and "a pure essence residing in temporarily obscured sentient beings".
-Duckworth compares various Mahayana interpretations of Buddha-nature (Tibetan and East Asian) with pantheism, which holds that "every existing entity is, in some sense, divine" and which "undoes the duality between the divine and the world".
-In a similar fashion, Eva K. Neumaier compares the positive Buddha-nature teachings found in Mahayana which point to a matrix or source of all reality with the theology of Nicholas of Cusa (1401–1464), who described God as quidditas (suchness, essence) and the world as a manifestation of God.
+Various authors, such as F. Sueki, Douglas Duckworth, and Fabio Rambelli, have described Mahayana Buddhist views using the term "pantheism" (the belief that God and the universe are identical).
+Similarly, Geoffrey Samuel has compared Tibetan Buddhist Buddhology with the related view of panentheism.

+Duckworth draws on positive Mahayana conceptions of Buddha-nature, which he explains as a "positive foundation" and "a pure essence residing in temporarily obscured sentient beings".
+He compares various Mahayana interpretations of Buddha-nature (Tibetan and East Asian) with a pantheist view that sees all things as divine and that "undoes the duality between the divine and the world".
+In a similar fashion, Eva K. Neumaier compares Mahayana Buddha-nature teachings that point to a source of all things with the theology of Nicholas of Cusa (1401–1464), who described God as an essence and the world as a manifestation of God.